StepanVecera/projekt1/README.md

 ## Software description

+**timer.h**
+This library is used in our project to set prescalers for clock signal and to enable interrupt caused by ovrflowing of timer.
+You can see our library [here](https://github.com/StepanVecera/projekt1/blob/master/include/timer.h)

+**gpio.h**
+This library is for declaring  functions whitch are defined in [gpio.c](https://github.com/StepanVecera/projekt1/blob/master/lib/gpio/gpio.c).
+We use this library to set pins as inputs and to read their value (1/0).

 Put flowchats of your algorithm(s).
 Write descriptive text of your libraries and source files.
 Put direct links to these files in `src` or `lib` folders.

 ## Video